Anarchists (film)

 Anarchists is a 2000 South Korean action film directed by Yoo Young-sik and co-written by Park Chan-wook.
-Set in Shanghai in 1924, the film is about a covert cell of insurrectionist anarchists who attempt to overthrow the Japanese government's occupation of Korea through propaganda of the deed.
+Set in Shanghai in 1924, the film is about the Heroic Corps: a covert cell of insurrectionist anarchists who attempt to overthrow the Japanese government's occupation of Korea through propaganda of the deed.
 Told from the perspective of the youngest member, Sang-gu, years after the fact, the story is a sympathetic look at a group of revolutionaries through the eyes of one of their own.

 Plot

 In the opening scene the protagonist begins to reminisce about his youth and remembers the day he was saved from execution in a raid performed by the anarchist cell he would later join.
 After reaching a safe house the group begins to teach him the tricks of their trade.
 He later takes part in several missions, though he continues to have difficulty throughout the film with the violence of his new job.

 Eventually a string of tragic events strike the team.
 One of their members is fatally betrayed during a mission, leading to their covers being blown during the next.
 Now wanted by the Japanese and Chinese authorities, their funders turn away from them and instead choose to support socialist electoral politics to further their cause.
 This angers the group, and they leave the larger organization, attempting to survive on their own by earning money through gambling and bank robbery.
 Over time the group becomes agitated with simply scraping by and several voice a desire to return to their old ways of clandestine warfare.
 They collectively decide to strike at the Japanese government in a high-profile attack, leading up to a dramatic finale.